poisa/JVFurigana/README.md

 ## Installation

 You can install this module in different ways.
 The easiest one is by using composer.
-For this to work you need to add the module to your `require` section in your composer.json file:
+For this to work you need to add the module to your `require` section in the composer.json file:

     "require": {
         "jv/jvfurigana": "dev-master"